-Renovating a conservatory is a great opportunity to transform your home, creating a space that’s as practical as it is comfortable to be in.
+Renovating a conservatory is a great opportunity to transform your home, creating a versatile space that’s as practical as it is comfortable to be in.
 If you’re aiming for a bright, peaceful space, a practical home office, or even a cosy family room, your conservatory has the potential to become one of the most used areas of your home.
-However, without taking time to plan the space well, a conservatory renovation can easily go off track, leading to issues and unnecessary expenses.
+However, without taking time to plan the space well, a conservatory refurbishment project can easily go off track, leading to issues and unnecessary expenses.

 To help you make the most of your conservatory renovation, we’ve shared five common mistakes to avoid.
-By keeping these in mind, you’ll be better informed to design a space that meets your needs, improves your home, and provides comfort all year round.
+By keeping these in mind, you’ll be better informed to design a living space that meets your needs, improves your home, and provides comfort all year round.

 Mistake #1: Not taking into consideration the intended use of the conservatory